acenet-arc/introduction_to_cloud/_episodes/the-internet.md

 > 1. open command prompt by searching "cmd.exe" in the start menu
 > 2. type `ipconfig`
 >
-> If using Linux or Mac:
+> If using a Mac:
-> 1. open the terminal (try searching for `terminal`)
+> 1. open the terminal (try searching for `terminal` with spotlight)
 > 2. type `ifconfig`
 >
+> If using a Linux:
+> 1. open the terminal (try searching for `terminal`)
+> 2. type `ip addr`
+>
 > Depending on the network configuration you may or may not see the same IP as listed at [ipv4.icanhazip.com](http://ipv4.icanhazip.com/) why or why not?
 > > ## Solution
-> > * If you see a different IPs, does the IP you see with either `ifconfig` or `ipconfig` look something like `192.168.XXX.YYY`.
+> > * If you see different IPs, is there an IP that look something like `192.168.XXX.YYY`.
 If so, you are likely on a local network and connecting the the Internet through a gateway, such as a router.
 This is likely what you would see at home if you have a router connected to your modem.
 > > * If you see the same IP it likely means you are either directly connect to your ISP modem, or your institution provides unique public IPs for devices connected on their network.
 > > You likely just see a local or LAN IP address on the command line, while from [ipv4.icanhazip.com](http://ipv4.icanhazip.com/) you will see the IP address given to the router you are connecting to the Internet through.
 > {: .solution}